alexyakunin/Stl.Fusion.Materials/Slides/Fusion_v1/Slides.md

 - Blazor UI Components ≃ React Components, but with .NET bells and whistles!

 <footer>
-The image of Blazor God is here to get his blessings.</br>
+Blazor fans, see the image of the Blazor God!</br>
 Coincidentally, <a href="https://twitter.com/StevenSanderson">Mr. Sanderson</a> is also the creator of <a href="https://knockoutjs.com/">Knockout.js.</a>
 </footer>